statlab/permute/doc/source/user/regression.rst

 error has a :math:`t`-distribution with :math:`n-2` degrees of freedom.
 If this additional assumption holds, then we can read the off a table.
-Note that, unlike in the permutation test, we were only able to calculate the p-valye (even with the additional assumptions) because we happened to be able to derive the distribution of this specific test statistic.
+Note that, unlike in the permutation test, we were only able to calculate the p-value (even with the additional assumptions) because we happened to be able to derive the distribution of this specific test statistic.

 Derivation